exoji2e/exoji2e.github.com/_posts/2019-03-04-EU-pushing-copyright.md

 This gives us a view of a very angry and biased European Parliament, since they promote legislation before the parliament has voted about it.

 [Protests are scheduled the 23rd of March all around Europe](https://savetheinternet.info/demos), and the vote is scheduled for the 25th of March.
-Now EPP (European Peoples Party) are [pushing for the vote to be scheduled during next week](https://www.facebook.com/JuliaRedaMEP/posts/2266524776942716) instead.
+Now EPP (European People's Party) are [pushing for the vote to be scheduled during next week](https://www.facebook.com/JuliaRedaMEP/posts/2266524776942716) instead.
 It is absurd and highly undemocratic to push a vote before scheduled protests.

 What can you do to stop this directive?
 1. [Call a MEP](https://pledge2019.eu/en) and make them pledge to vote against.